Checksum/compiler/README.md

 # Elm compiler (native modules for all)

-## Warning: This is definitely NOT what you want.
+## Warning: This is an experiment only

 This is a fork of the [Elm compiler](https://github.com/elm/compiler) version 0.19.0 with Kernel (native) modules for everyone.